Nunavut hunters urge Baffinland mine to stop icebreaking, citing narwhal decline | CBC News

 "We can't wait to do that because another year of low narwhal numbers could be the extirpation or the complete removal of those animals from this area," Westdal said.

-With files from Jordan Konek
+With files from Jordan Konek and Teresa Qiatsuk